Keyboard shortcuts

 This command:

-1. Registers sah as an MCP server in Claude Code settings
+1. Registers sah as an MCP server for all detected agents (Claude Code, Cursor, Windsurf, etc.)

 The command is idempotent - safe to run multiple times.